Sambir

 Day 9: Kalapthar Trek back to Lobuche fly back to lukla by heli

-On this great day, you’ll start at dawn with a trek to Kala Pathar, which stands 5,555 meters or 18,208 feet above sea level.
-It measures about a 6 km trek and will take approximately 5-6 hours to reach the summit.
-From Kala Patthar, you will get a splendid view of Everest sunrise and some mountains like Nuptse, Lhotse, etc.
+On this great day, you’ll start very early in the morning around 4AM trek to Kala Pathar, which stands 5,555 meters or 18,208 feet above sea level.
+It measures about a 1.5km trek and will take approximately 2 to 3 hours to reach the summit.
+From Kala Patthar, you will get a splendid view of Everest sunrise and some mountains like Nuptse, Lhotse, Pumari, tobhuche peak, labuche peak including Amadblam etc.

-After admiring the beauty of the mountain, you will descend back to Gorakshep, retrace your steps back to Lobuche, and take a ride back by helicopter to Lukla instead of having to walk most of the way down.
+After admiring the beauty of the mountain, you will descend back to Gorakshep. you should eat breakfast at Gorakshep after that trek back to lobuche it takes all most 2 hours and take a helicopter fly back to Lukla.
 You will have your meal at a lodge in Lukla, where you will also spend the night.

 Itinerary Details